nunofachada/amvidc/README.md

 AMVIDC was inspired on the differentiation of spectrometric data.
-However, to further validate the clustering algorithms, synthetic data sets can be generated with the `generateData` function.
+However, to further validate the clustering algorithms, synthetic data sets can be generated with the [generateData](generateData.m) function.
 This function generates data in the *m* x *n* format, with *m* samples (points) and *n* dimensions (variables) according to a set of parameters, which are explained in the source code.

 Running the algorithm
 =====================

-AMVIDC is implemented in the `clusterdata_amvidc.m` function:
+AMVIDC is implemented in the `clusterdata_amvidc` function:

     idx = clusterdata_amvidc(X, k, idx_init);